stefaan-coussement/Tab/doc/project.md

 1. Promises

-    1. provide the means to settle a tab with a value or error, i.e. a final and non-mutable data element, and notify its observers.
+    1. :ok: provide the means to settle a tab with a value or error, i.e. a final and non-mutable data element, and notify its observers.

     1. provide the means to solve security concerns (isolation of provider and consumer) without penalizing other aspects of the API (solving security concerns is a primary goal in the promise design, in some ways limiting other API methods).